-The Phoenix Warburg Chapter engages the region’s diverse population on key issues influencing the transatlantic and global agenda.
+The Phoenix Warburg Chapter engages the region’s diverse population on critical issues influencing the transatlantic and global agenda.
 The Chapter works closely with universities such as Arizona State University, University of Arizona, and Northern Arizona University, as well as organizations like the Phoenix Committee on Foreign Relations.

 About the Chapter Director